-- As of September 2018, there were 748 hardrock mining operations on federal land, most of which aren’t subject to royalties.
-But nobody knows exactly how productive these mines are because agencies generally don’t collect data from mine operators that don’t have to pay royalties.
+- As of September 2018, there were 748 hardrock mining operations on federal land.
+Most of these operations are managed under the location system and therefore aren’t subject to royalties.
+Consequently, the quantity of minerals produced from mines on federal lands under this system is unknown because agencies generally don’t collect data from mine operators that don’t have to pay royalties.

-- Until the federal government established requirements in the 1970s for mine operators to reclaim the land after their operations ceased, an operator could extract hardrock minerals and abandon the mine without reclaiming it.
-Federal agencies identified about 140,000 remnants of these hardrock mines on lands they oversee, including unsecured tunnels and toxic waste piles.
-Agencies spent about $2.9 billion between FYs 2008-2017 to address such hazards at these abandoned mines, but addressing them all could cost millions more and create potential liability issues.
+- The federal government established requirements in the 1970s for mine operators to reclaim the land after their operations ceased—i.e., minimize or address the environmental impacts of the mining operations.
+Mine operators before that period could extract hardrock minerals and abandon the mine without reclaiming it.
+As of 2019, federal agencies had identified about 140,000 remnants of these hardrock mines on lands they oversee, including unsecured tunnels and toxic waste piles.
+Agencies spent about $2.9 billion between FYs 2008-2017 to address such hazards at these abandoned mines, but addressing them all could cost billions more and create potential liability issues.